sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/tools/goodbye-terminal-life.md

 This is great for people with sight but for people like us that logo is dirstracting.
 If that string is read to us, we hear something like:

-OS: macOS 13.4.1 22F82 arm64:MMMMMMMMMMMMMMMMMMMMMMMM: DE: Aqua .MMMMMMMMMMMMMMMMMMMMMMMMX.
-WM: Quartz Compositor kMMMMMMMMMMMMMMMMMMMMMMMMWd.
+_OS: macOS 13.4.1 22F82 arm64:MMMMMMMMMMMMMMMMMMMMMMMM: DE: Aqua .MMMMMMMMMMMMMMMMMMMMMMMMX.
+WM: Quartz Compositor kMMMMMMMMMMMMMMMMMMMMMMMMWd._

-There is alloot of garbage in this string and we do not know how to filter it.
+There is allot of garbage in this string and we do not know how to filter it.

 Here is another example: we want to know the file premissions of a file called ```zellij.md```.
 We know it is in our home directory so we run the ```ls -la``` command.